-The final grade for the semester is added up as the sum of points for all types of student activities (\see toolkit passport) and can reach a maximum of 85 points, п / п Assessment tool Assessment tool representation in the kit 1 Survey/Quiz Questions on the course topics /modules 2 Test A system of standardised tasks that allows the teacher to automate the procedure for measuring the student's level of knowledge and skills Tests bank 4 Control work A tool of control organised as a classroom lesson, at which students need to independently demonstrate the acquisition and mastering of the educational material of the course topic, section, or sections.
-Questions on the course topics /modules 5 Lab work The system of practice tasks aimed at the students' practical skills formation Practice tasks bank 11 Exam The evaluation of the student's work during the semester (year, the entire period of study, etc.); it is designed to identify the level, soundness and systematic nature of theoretical and practical knowledge gained by the student, formation of independent work skills, development of creative thinking, ability to synthesise the acquired knowledge and apply it to solve practice tasks.
-Examples of tasks/questions/exam question cards 14 Multi-level tasks and assignments with varying difficulty The tasks and assignments differ in terms of the following levels: a) reproductive level allows the teacher to evaluate and diagnose the students' knowledge of factual material (basic concepts, algorithms, facts) and the students' ability to correctly use special terms and concepts, recognize objects of study within a certain section of the discipline, b) reconstructive level allows the teacher to evaluate and diagnose the students' abilities to synthesise, analyse, generalise factual and theoretical material and formulate specific conclusions, establish cause-and-effect relationships, c) creative level allows to evaluate and diagnose students' skills to integrate Set of multi-level tasks and assignments with varying difficulty
+The final grade for the semester is added up as the sum of points for all types of student activities (see toolkit passport) and can reach a maximum of 85 points, п / п Assessment tool Assessment tool representation in the kit 1 Survey/Quiz Questions on the course topics /modules 2 Test problem, etc. A system of standardised tasks that allows the teacher to automate the procedure for measuring the student's level of knowledge and skills Tests bank 4 Control work 5 Lab work The system of practice tasks aimed at the students' practical skills formation Practice tasks bank 11 Exam The evaluation of the student's work during the semester (year, the entire period of study, etc.); it is designed to identify the level, soundness and systematic nature of theoretical and practical knowledge gained by the student, formation of independent work skills, development of creative thinking, ability to synthesise the acquired knowledge and apply it to solve practice tasks.
+Examples of tasks/questions/exam question cards 14 Multi-level tasks and assignments with varying difficulty The tasks and assignments differ in terms of the following levels: a) reproductive level allows the teacher to evaluate and diagnose the students' knowledge of factual material (basic concepts, algorithms, facts) and the students' ability to correctly use special terms and concepts, recognize objects of study within a certain section of the discipline, b) reconstructive level allows the teacher to evaluate and diagnose the students' abilities to synthesise, analyse, generalise factual and theoretical material and formulate specific conclusions, establish cause-and-effect relationships, c) creative level allows to evaluate and diagnose students' skills to integrate Set of multi-level tasks and assignments with varying difficulty knowledge of various fields, argue their own point of view.
+Self- studies 8 Homework The tasks and assignments differ in terms of the following levels: a) reproductive level allows the teacher to evaluate and diagnose the students' knowledge of factual material (basic concepts, algorithms, facts) and the students' ability to correctly use special terms and concepts, recognize objects of study within a certain section of the discipline, b) reconstructive level allows the teacher to evaluate and diagnose the students' abilities to synthesise, analyse, generalise factual and theoretical material and formulate specific conclusions, establish cause-and-effect relationships, c) creative level allows the teacher to evaluate and diagnose students' skills to integrate knowledge of various fields, argue their own point of view.
+Set of multi-level tasks and assignments with varying difficulty